 What are the methods of preparing for the GRE?

 Students have different ways of preparing for the GRE, and each method is unique in terms of time and effort.
-These are:
+How much time is required to prepare for the GRE?
+The answer to this question varies from person to person.
+Different methods to prare for the GRE are:

 Self-study: Studying on your own requires following a schedule that is well orchestrated.
 This generally works well for students who are extremely punctual and self motivated, with the dedication to follow a plan consistently and overcome the arduousness of the GRE.